9 Proven Ways Social Media Can Grow Your Small Business

 Create Measurable Goals

 It’s easy to invest countless hours and funds into social media, and those efforts can be amply rewarded with success for your business.
-However, if you don’t set up goals before you begin your social media marketing, it can be difficult to know if and when you’ve actually succeeded.
+However, if you don’t set up goals and social media KPIs before you begin your social media marketing, it can be difficult to know if and when you’ve actually succeeded.

 Consider goals like driving traffic towards sales funnels, getting email sign-ups, pushing promotions, and building brand awareness.